The Notice of Commencement in Florida is a highly important document for property owners as well as the construction professionals who work for them.

 Moreover, a Florida Notice of Commencement also contains other information alongside the official start date.
 The pieces of information in this document, such as the name of the property owner and a legal description of the property, are all important when filing a mechanics lien.

-When is a Florida Notice of Commencement required?
+When is a Notice of Commencement required in Florida?

 Property owners in Florida are required to file a Notice of Commencement for all construction and improvements of any private real estate property.
 The only exceptions stated in Section 713.02(5) of the Florida Statutes are for owners whose construction projects are worth $2,500 or less.